microsoft/aici/README.md

 and thus is not performance critical.

 There are [several samples](pyvm/samples/) available.
-The scripts use the [aici module](pyvm/aici-pylib/aici.py) to communicate with the AICI runtime and use the native constraints.
+The scripts use the [pyaici.server module](pyaici/server.py) to communicate with the AICI runtime and use the native constraints.

 To run a PyVM sample (using VM tagged with `pyvm-latest`) use: